Parallels/vagrant-parallels/website/docs/source/docs/configuration.html.md

 ## Parallels Tools Auto-Update
 <div class="alert alert-info">
 	<p>
-        <strong>Note:</strong> This feature makes sense to Linux guests only.
+        <strong>Note:</strong> This feature makes sense to Linux and OS X guests
-        In Windows and Mac OS guests Parallels Tools will be always updated automatically by the special installation agent running in GUI mode.
+        only.
+In Windows guests Parallels Tools will be always updated automatically by the special installation agent running in GUI mode.
 	</p>
 </div>